-Ingress / Egress should be provided from a back street or building side, and should not be at the ground level along a frontage which should be dedicated to active uses.
+Ingress / Egress should be provided from a back street or build gide, and should not be at the ground level along a frontage with should be dedicated to active uses.

-It can also be possible to provide parking on the first floor via a ramp to allow for active ground floor uses.
-Below ground parking is optimal however can be difficult to establish in the Kapiti Coast due to ground water levels.
+It can also be possible to provide parking on the fire or a a ramp to allow for active ground floor uses.
+Below four up arking is optimal however can be difficult to establish in the capit Coast due to ground water levels.